-3. Preparation for the cone bioassay

-(The setup of the test is done during the acclimation period)
+4. Preparation for the cone bioassay (The setup of the test is done during the acclimation period)

 - a.
 Put on gloves and lab coat - b.
 Cover the paper cups with the untreated net - c.
 Label paper cups (or disposable cups) with the protocol code, date of exposure, test item, exposure length, and replicate number. - d.
 Prepare the frames on the bench.
-Ensure there is one control frame. - e.
+Ensure there is one control frame.

+- e.
 Ensure the equipment is prepared and clean: Aspirators (1 for each active ingredient [AI], 1 for control), frame, stopwatch/timer, marker pens, masking tape, cup racks. - f.
-Net pieces to be tested should be packed individually in foil - g.
+Net pieces to be tested should be packed individually in foil.
+Refrigerated samples must be allowed to reach room temperature before testing. - g.
 Prepare all the net pieces.
 Starting with the control, unwrap the net piece from the foil and position the net piece on the frame.
-Tape the net in place or use bulldog clips to hold it in place.
-Label the area on the frame with the corresponding net piece ID or protocol ID. - h.
-Set up the frame at 45° using a raised platform. - i.
-Plug the cone with plastic bung.
+Tape the net in place or use bulldog clips to hold it in place, ensuring that the test material is not being stretched or compressed Label the area on the frame with the corresponding net piece ID or protocol ID. - h.
+Set up the frame at 45-60° using a raised platform.
+Ensure that the angle is kept consistent throughout the study. - i.
+Plug the cone with plastic bung. - j.

-j.
 Record the temperature, humidity, logger ID, and time acclimation period ended on the form.

-4. Exposure
+5. Exposure

 - a.
-Aspirate five female mosquitoes from a cup into the negative control cone and quickly plug the cone with the plastic bung or cotton wool.
+Aspirate exactly five female mosquitoes from a cup into the negative control cone and quickly plug the cone with the plastic bung or cotton wool.
 Ensure that correctly labelled aspirator is used to avoid cross-contamination. - b.
 Once all of mosquitoes are in the first cone, start the timer. - c.
-Wait for one minute and aspirate five mosquitoes into the next cone. - d.
+Wait for one minute and aspirate exactly five mosquitoes into the next cone. - d.
 Repeat this procedure until mosquitoes have been introduced into all cones, changing gloves and aspirator if exposing mosquitoes to different treatments. - e.
 Three minutes after mosquitoes have been introduced into the first cone, aspirate the mosquitoes back into the labelled paper cup (or disposable cup). - f.
 Write the time at which the exposure was ended for each cone and read the knock down 60 minutes later (see section 6 for knockdown assessment criteria). - g.
-Continue until all the samples have been tested - h.
+Continue until all the samples have been tested h.
 Place glucose-soaked wool on top of the cups after recording knockdown and place in racks.

-5. Post Exposure
+6. Post Exposure